dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 ASP.NET Core supports the dependency injection (DI) software design pattern, which is a technique for achieving [Inversion of Control (IoC)](https://deviq.com/inversion-of-control/) between classes and their dependencies.

-For more information specific to dependency injection within MVC controllers, see [Dependency injection into controllers](xref:mvc/controllers/dependency-injection).
+For more information specific to dependency injection within MVC controllers, see <xref:mvc/controllers/dependency-injection>.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/fundamentals/dependency-injection/samples) ([how to download](xref:tutorials/index#how-to-download-a-sample))